pkraikhun/tswd-portfolio-pkraikhu/critique-by-design.md

 <div class="flourish-embed flourish-slope" data-src="visualisation/15038109"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The final visualization is revised according feedback and critiques.
 The color scheme used is blue-orange which is more neutral than green-red which could imply the good/bad meaning.
 Additionaly, the color of other lines are adjusted so that it wouldn't be distracting to the reader.
 The full information is also available as a pop-up text box when clinking or hovering over the lines.
-Apart from that, the title is adjusted to reflect the information presented and subtitle is added to provide more context to the reader.
+Apart from that, the title is adjusted to reflect the information presented and subtitle is added to provide more context to the reader who might not aware of the accronym.
 This way, the visualization could stand on its own without much context, unlike the original one which accompanied by a paragraph of text.
 The subtitle is cited from the original report to ensure the accuracy of the analysis.
 Overall, the slope chart captures the change in proportion of FDI that SWD made over two periods well.
 With the use of colors (blue-orange and grey), the information stands out making it easier for the reader to grasp the message that the visualization is trying to convey.